Emogibam/Emogibam/README.md

 I'm always open to collaborating on interesting projects and contributing to open source.
 Feel free to reach out if you have any exciting ideas!

 ### ⚡ Fun Fact
-I enjoy hiking, photography, and playing the guitar in my free time.
+I enjoy hiking, photography, and farming .

 ---